hashbangcode/slow-query-exercise/README.md

 LIMIT 10;
 ```

-On un-optimised tables with 100,000 items of data this query takes nearly 10
+On un-optimised tables with 10,000 items of data this query takes around 5
-minutes (9 mins 49 seconds).
+seconds.

 After optimizing, the query took 0.2 seconds.

+If you increase the number of rows from 10,000 to 100,000 then the queries seen
+here take over 10 minutes to complete.
+At this level the slow query log can be
+triggered without waiting around for the queries to complete.